aucad/aml-networks/readme.md

 Perform experiments on _limited input size_, by randomly sampling records of the holdout set.
 The sample size can be customized by appending to the command `SAMPLE=m TIMES=n`, where $m$ is the number of records to use and $n$ is the number of times to repeat the sampling.
-The result is reported as average.
+The result is reported as average of $n$ runs.

 **Plot results** < 1 min